 HELLO!
 I am so glad you stopped by.

 My name is Fran Mason and I grew up in a rural community in southeastern Michigan (USA) and it was there that I happily spent my days climbing trees, riding bikes, running through the sprinklers, playing with stray dogs and barn cats, and hunting for salamanders.
-We were forever digging holes in our yard (much to the dismay of my father) looking for buried treasure or, perhaps, the way to China!
+We were forever digging holes looking for buried treasure and perhaps even the way to China!

 This was a magical time for me.
-Parents were not present, nor were any other adults.
+No adults were present.
 We were left to our own devices to imagine and create.
 We discovered abandoned shacks, meandering creeks, nature in every form: leaves, flowers, rocks, and small animals.
 It was enchanting!
-This time (and place) is where my creativity was born and nurtured.
+This time is where my creativity was born and nurtured.

 I received my B.A. in Art Education and Sculpture from Colorado State University.
 I taught elementary, junior high, and high school for 8 years before leaving to pursue an advanced degree.
 I earned an M.A. in Art Education and Painting-Printmaking from Rhode Island School of Design.
-I have made art, primarily illustrations, paintings, and prints, and have taught the Visual Arts, for the past 20+ years.
+I have created art, including illustrations, paintings, and prints, and have taught the Visual Arts, for the past 23 years.

 I am particularly inspired by the work of fine artists Jean-Michel Basquiat, Jean DuBuffet, and Alice Neel as well as illustrators Quentin Blake, Henrik Dresser, Oliver Jeffers, and Melissa Sweet.
-I am also very much influenced by children’s art, anything funny, oddball stuff, and Primitive/Outsider art.
+I am also very much influenced by children’s art, anything funny, oddball stuff (think: sideshows and "carnies"), and Primitive/Outsider art.